-Take a look at a price history on Amazon, via the Camelizer:
+Take a look at a price history via the Camelizer:

 Test the authenticity of Amazon reviews with the Fakespot extension, and avoid buying junk!
 Because, in the end, who cares about having all the cash back or points in the world if the product turns out to be worthless?
 Fakespot gives you quick results with just one click.
 To use it, start by downloading the extension here (scroll down to select the browser).